totem-tech/documentation/crowdsale-docs/crowdsale-faq.md

 If your funds are not credited after 24 hours, you can trigger a further manual status check in the registration form.

-### 7. What happens if I pay after the Crowdsale is closed?
+### 7. What happens if I pay after the Crowdfunding is closed?

 You contributions will be counted, but you will not achieve multipliers no matter how much you have contributed.
 If this is the case TOTEM will be allocated at a 1:1 value level for the cryptocurrrency you paid with.

 ### 8. When will my total allocations be calculated?

-Mostly this will be in the weeks following the Crowdsale to allow for any late payments.
+Mostly this will be in the weeks following the Crowdfunding to allow for any late payments.

 ### 9. Can I pay with Fiat?